The Wheel Deal: Tips For Flying With A Disability

 floating

-Navigating an airport can be stressful for any traveler, especially if you deal with flight anxiety or a fear of flying; but navigating an airport with a disability and not knowing what to expect can get your trip off to a rocky start.
+Navigating an airport can be stressful for any traveler—especially if you deal with flight anxiety or a fear of flying.
+Add a disability and a lack of preparation, and your trip might get off to a rocky start.

-Here are some travel tips to help you navigate the airport, your luggage and the plane ride without encountering turbulence.
+Here are some travel tips to help you navigate the airport, your luggage, and the plane ride with confidence.

-I kindly told the older gentlemen that I used a wheelchair and I was waiting for it to be brought on board.
+I kindly told him I used a wheelchair and was waiting for it to be brought onboard.

 luggage